Python-Test-Engineer/PyTest-Cookbook/docs/craig/services.md

 I offer on-demand, freelance services starting from 1/2 day blocks.

-As and when you need it...
+*As and when you need it...*

+Tech is a way of life not just a job and I strive to have enthusiasm and passion for the projects I work on.

 ## Eligibility